 Strong opioid painkillers like Tramadol relieve pain by mimicking the action of naturally occurring pain-reducing chemicals called endorphins.
 Endorphins are found in the brain and spinal cord and reduce pain by combining with opioid receptors.

-Tramadol mimicks the action of our natural endorphins by combining with the same opioid receptors in the brain and spinal cord.
+Tramadol mimics the action of our natural endorphins by combining with the same opioid receptors in the brain and spinal cord.
 This blocks the transmission of pain signals sent by the nerves to the brain and means that even though the cause of the pain may remain, less pain is actually felt.

 Tramadol also enhances the activity of certain neurotransmitters in the brain and spinal cord.
 Neurotransmitters are chemical compounds that act as messengers between the nerve cells.
-Tramadol enhances the effect of the neurotransmitters serotonin and noradrenaline, and this action also helps relieve pain.
+Tramadol enhances the effect of the neurotransmitters serotonin and nor-adrenaline, and this action also helps relieve pain.